ironbar/luxai/reports/07_Winning_Model_Documentation.md

 #### What made you decide to enter this competition?

-It was an oportunity to learn more about RL.
+It was an opportunity to learn more about RL.

 #### How much time did you spend on the competition?